-NERSC provides access to world-class high performance computing facilities through allocations of cycles (in NERSC-hours) and storage (in Storage Resource Units) known as repositories.
+NERSC provides access to world-class high performance computing facilities through allocations of cycles and storage known as repositories.
 For the last 20 years the CMB community has shared a common repository for its data analysis work.
 To sign-up for an account in this repository use the link below right (PI Borrill, repo mp107); please include the experiment(s) you are part of and your supervisor (if appropriate) in the comment field.

-For the 2019 allocation year we have been awarded 70M NERSC-hours and 7M SRUs, to be shared by 200 CMB analysts from 15 experiments.
+For the 2021 allocation year we have been awarded 80M NERSC-hours, to be shared by about 300 CMB data analysts from 13 experiments.
 Each user in a repository is given access to a fraction of the total allocation.
 If you exhaust your allowance please contact me about increasing your limit.
 If you are a member of multiple repositories please be careful to charge each of your jobs to the appropriate one.

 Each experiment also has a UNIX filegroup defined for it to allow files to be shared between members of that collaboration.

 If you are not in a filegroup that you should be in please contact me.